ViseLuca/excercise/README.md

 - The currency is in a separated column and is registered with the code ISO 4217
 - The amount is stored as a bigint and the last N digits, depending on the currency, are the decimals `eg. 3200000 -> 32.000,00` for EUR, to avoid errors on floating point numbers in maths operations.
 How is explained [here](https://0.30000000000000004.com/)
 - The functionality to send invitations to users with an active salary is stateless, so if the API is called multiple time, multiple invitations will be sent.
-- The invitation sending is done synchronously but could be done in an asynchronous way using Oban to schedule a job and send the email in chunk.
+- The invitation sending is done asynchronously using Oban to schedule a job for each user with an active salary, in this way we have a retry for every single error.
+- The SendEmail job has its own queue because is better to specify max_concurrency worker on it, different timeouts and prioritization of different jobs in different queues.
 - The last salary active (`last_activation_at` field) is the most recent one.
 A salary can have never been activated so the field can be null.
 - The queryParam to filter by name is called `name` and is searching with an insensitive case if the are names starting with the parameter value
 - The queryParam to order the list is `orderBy` expecting `asc/desc` parameters, if a not valid parameter is sent the default is `asc`